 The waning days of David’s rule read like an ‘I told you so’ anti-monarchical screed.
 The aged king commits the atrocity of numbering his people, a violation of the tribal traditions against a standing army and a centralized political-military apparatus.
 Then, while a beautiful young virgin warms him against the dark night, a palace farce unravels outside his door.
-Two of his sons line up behind their corresponding priestly advocates in what sounds like a shameless playground exercise of ‘Take me!
-Take me!’
+Two of his sons line up behind their corresponding priestly advocates in what sounds like a shameless playground exercise of ‘Pick me!
+Pick me!’

 As Jesus’ teaching ministry and indeed his life—so it appears—lurch towards their final moments, one of the story’s potential heroes proclaims loudly that he will never betray Jesus.
 Then we are treated to three trembling denials that he even knows his erstwhile master.